 If you are not already familiar with the annual Boeing Engineering Summer High School Internship Program you may view the pdf document for the program review below.

 Before the internship started I had to get accepted into it.
-This part ended up not being as hard as I thought it would be thanks to the Junior internship program at Bosco Tech https://www.boscotech.edu/.
-Once having attended all the meetings for the Junior internship program everyone got to choose what internships to apply for (I think the only one I applied for was the Boeing one).
+I got into the internship via the internship program at Bosco Tech.
+Once having attended all the meetings for the internship program everyone got to choose what internships to apply for.
 After applying, each of the applicants had an interview with a board of Bosco Tech faculty/staff members.
-Of the 11 or so applicants, 8 were selected (# of spots given to the school).
-I’m not exactly sure why only 11 Juniors applied for the internship.
-Maybe others thought it was too competitive or whatever.
-I was excited to have been selected and next up was selecting jobs within the internship.
+There were a limited amount of spots of course and I got one of them.
+I was extremely excited to have been selected and next up was selecting jobs within the internship.

 When I was choosing my top selections for the jobs I wanted, I prioritized the things that I was most familiar with.
 My very top selections were based primarily off of my familiarity with them such as my top pick, which was primarily CAD and 3D printing focused.
 At the Boeing internship orientation everyone was assigned their positions and introduced to their mentors as well as the fellow intern(s) they would be working with.
 I was assigned to what I believe was my 4th selection, the Antenna RF & Array Engineering group.
 Our group was among the smallest with two interns and four mentors.
 All of my mentors worked in the Antenna Engineering department.
 I didn’t know it at the time but it was going to be much better for me to work in the unfamiliar antenna group than with the familiar 3D printing and CAD group.